 Eve Boltax | Viola

-As a teaching artist, Eve works with Classroom Cantatas, TERC, the Boston Arts Academy, the Broad Institute, the Vermont Creative Education Lab, and has trained at Lincoln Center Education.
-Her 2016 season includes residencies at the Banff Centre for the Arts and Avaloch Farm.
+As a teaching artist, Eve has worked with Classroom Cantatas, TERC, the Boston Arts Academy, the Broad Institute, the Vermont Creative Education Lab, and has trained at Lincoln Center Education.
 She received her Master of Music degree at the Longy School of Music as a student of Dimitri Murrath and was the recipient of the President’s Award for Teaching Artistry.
 She graduated Magna Cum Laude from the University of Massachusetts Amherst where was a student of Elizabeth Chang and the recipient of the Julian Olevsky Scholarship and the 2010 Concerto Competition Winner.
-She is currently training to become a Feldenkrais practitioner and teaches Suzuki violin at her home studio.
+Eve is currently training to become a Feldenkrais practitioner under Aliza Stewart and teaches Suzuki violin at her home studio in Jamaica Plain.
 For more: www.eveboltax.com

 Mary Joy Patchett | Saxophones